Oahu Best Areas to Stay

 Windward East (Kaneohe / Kailua)

-- The airport and downtown areas of Honolulu are where you’ll find business-oriented hotels, although most major properties in Waikiki offer full meeting facilities and business services.
+- The airport and downtown areas of Honolulu are where you'll find business-oriented hotels, although the most significant properties in Waikiki offer full meeting facilities and business services.
 Nearly 95% of Oahu accommodations are in Waikiki.

-- The North Shore offers mostly vacation homes and cottages as well as B&Bs dotted along the stunning coastline from Haleiwa to Turtle Bay and beyond.
+- North Shore offers mainly vacation homes and cottages and B&Bs dotted along the stunning coastline from Haleiwa to Turtle Bay and beyond.
 The area does boast one major resort, located at Turtle Bay.